Do you need some teaching ideas for winter and the holidays for your kids yoga classes or kids stuck inside?

 Kindness snowball fight

-Give each child two pieces of paper and instruct them to write a kind sentence on each one.
+Give each child two pieces of paper and instruct them to write a compliment on each one.

 One of the pages should be something nice that they would say to themselves.
 The other paper should have something nice they might saw to someone else in the class.